The Obelisks of Ancient Egypt

 Obelisks (from Ancient Greek ὀβελίσκος obeliskos), meaning "pointed pillar" are tall four-sided monuments with a pyramid-like shape or pyramidion at the apex, quarried in one piece from a single stone.
 Obelisks were prominently placed in pairs at the entrance of temples by the Ancient Egyptians.
 The ancient Egyptian name was Tekhenu.
 Several ancient Egyptian obelisks are known to have survived, but are dispersed throughout the world, only a few remain in Egypt.
 The obelisks described here are only those inscribed with hieroglyphs.
 The few ancient Egyptian uninscribed obelisks are not included; including the Vatican obelisk brought to Rome by Emperor Caligula.
 Several fragments from broken obelisks remain, but since they are—at best—incomplete, are not included here.

-One of the most sacred sites in ancient Egypt was Heliopolis (iwnw) located where the Nile divides into the many rivers forming the Delta, and where it is believed that Ra and Atum first appeared.
+One of the most sacred sites in ancient Egypt was Heliopolis (iwnw) located where the Nile divides into the many rivers forming the Delta, and where it is believed that the gods Ra and Atum first appeared.
 At the center stood the Temple of the Sun.
 Occupied since predynastic times and all through ancient Egypts history, this was the most sacred place in the land.
 The Greeks called it Heliopolis (city of the Sun) and it was much larger than the Karnak Temple Complex at Thebes, but far easier access to plunder of its treasured stone structures.
 Of the 48 obelisks the Romans shipped back home, at least eight came directly from Heliopolis.
 According to the Greek historian Strabo, Heliopolis was in ruins by 24 BC.
-Apart from a single obelisk, nothing of Heliopolis remain today as almost every single bit of masonry left was scavenged as building material in medieval times for Fustat and then Cairo.
+Apart from a single obelisk, nothing of Heliopolis remain today as almost every single bit of masonry left was scavenged as building material first for Fustat and then Cairo.

 Karnak obelisk D